seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 '``tbaa``' Metadata
 ^^^^^^^^^^^^^^^^^^^

-In LLVM IR, memory does not have types, so LLVM's own type system is not suitable for doing TBAA.
+In LLVM37 IR, memory does not have types, so LLVM37's own type system is not suitable for doing TBAA.
 Instead, metadata is added to the IR to describe a type system of a higher level language.
 This can be used to implement typical C/C++ TBAA, but it can also be used to implement